LANDSCAPES

 SOLD- Private collection - Canada.

-Many tourists to the Alberta Rocky Mountains miss seeing this magnificent scene of Morraine Lake.
-The turnoff is just before famous Lake Louise.
+Many tourists to the Lake Louise area of the Alberta Rocky Mountains may miss seeing the magnificent scene of Moraine Lake.
+The turnoff is just before the famous lake.
 I was fortunate to experience it on this misty magical day.

 Coming Home on coal trail